tamamolis/CreateDataForSemanticSegmentation/README.md

    [255, 0, 255] -->   5
    [255, 0, 0] -->     6
 3) create npy-arrays for fast reading from disk
+4) create a txt-files with names of images for creating npy-arrays

 Original image: